-First - MoviePass has 1.5 million subscribers.
-Second - MoviePass is the only company that can tell theaters exactly who and when people are going to the movies.
-This is valuable information for theater chains to have and it has led studios to pay MoviePass to advertise their films through the MoviePass app.
+Second, MoviePass has 2 million subscribers.
+Third - MoviePass is the only company that can tell theaters exactly who and when people are going to the movies.
+This is valuable information for theater chains to have and it has led studios to pay MoviePass to advertise specific films through the MoviePass app.

 Finally, MoviePass will sell your data in some situations but they are very open about it on their website saying,

 “Except where outlined in this policy or otherwise communicated to you, we will not sell, rent or disclose your personal information to third parties without notifying you of our intent to do so.
 In such an event, Users will be notified in advance, giving you the opportunity to prevent your personal information from being shared.”

 Finally, concessions.
 MoviePass, as of yet, does not get a cut of concessions but they are certainly pursuing that option.
 It is no secret that theater chains make the overwhelming majority of their money selling concessions.
 For example, that $12 bucket of popcorn you buy at the theater cost the theater chain about five cents.
 That, my friend, is a lot of profit.